 If the condition of an item is noted as poor, broken, not working, or cannibalized, then at the discretion of the director of Procurement and the designated Central Storeroom staff an item may be declared as “scrap.”
 At that point, the item will be labeled

-A listing of all available surplus will be sent to all universities in the Pennsylvania State System of Higher Education.
+A listing of all available surplus may be sent to all universities in the Pennsylvania State System of Higher Education.

 Registered nonprofit groups will be notified by email and US mail of availability of surplus.

-Exceptional items of value and need (as determined by designated employee of the Central Storeroom) will be placed on an auction website.
+Exceptional items of value and need (as determined by designated employees of the Central Storeroom) will be placed on an auction website.

 Note: All items placed on the surplus sale are as-is/where-as, with no guarantee of its working condition.